 Medicare and most commercial insurance plans will cover the cost of Sincera’s consultation service, just as they would other medical treatment.
 You will be billed for the percentage of the fee your insurance requires you to pay.
 Remember, if you are enrolled in an HMO, you may need pre-authorization.
 Medicaid patients will receive the service at no cost to them.
 Fees for anyone without insurance will be based on ability to pay; no one will be turned away due to the lack of financial resources.

-For more information on the program, or how to speak with your physician about a referral, please contact Sincera directly, weekdays,
+For more information on the program, or how to speak with your provider about a referral, please contact Sincera directly, weekdays,